jan-bogaerts/mark/src/markdownCode.md

     - disabled when `!positionTrackingService.activeFragment?.isOutOfDate`
     - calls `build-service.buildFragment(positionTrackingService.activeFragment)`
   - active fragment with active transformer: a button to start rendering the result for the currently active fragment and transformer.
-    - disabled when `positionTrackingService.activeFragment && positionTrackingService.activeTransformer && !positionTrackingService.activeFragment.isOutOfDate || !positionTrackingService.activeTransformer.cache.isOutOfDate(positionTrackingService.activeFragment.key)`
+    - disabled when `positionTrackingService.activeFragment && positionTrackingService.activeTransformer && (!positionTrackingService.activeFragment.isOutOfDate || !positionTrackingService.activeTransformer.cache.isOutOfDate(positionTrackingService.activeFragment.key))`
     - calls `build-service.runTransformer(positionTrackingService.activeFragment, positionTrackingService.activeTransformer)`
-  - separator
+  - separator (type='vertical', height='24px')
   - debug: a toggle button, when pressed, asks the build-service to update the debug state.
     - the toggle button's state follows that of the build-service's debug state.
   - run next: a button that will continue rendering to the next transformer